kitspace/electro-grammar/README.md

 { type: 'resistor', resistance: 1000, size: '0805' }
 ```

-You can use metric package sizes as long as you specify using the `metric` keyword.
+You can use metric package sizes as long as you make it clear by using the `metric` keyword.
 Output for package sizes is always in imperial.

 ```js